peteroupc/CBOR/docs/PeterO.BigInteger.md

         PeterO.BigInteger a,
         PeterO.BigInteger b);

-Finds the exclusive "or" of two arbitrary-precision integer objects.

-Each arbitrary-precision integer is treated as a two's complement representation for the purposes of this operator.
+Finds the exclusive "or" of two arbitrary-precision integer objects.Each arbitrary-precision integer is treated as a two's complement representation for the purposes of this operator.

 <b>Parameters:</b>

- * <i>a</i>: An arbitrary-precision integer.
+ * <i>a</i>: The first arbitrary-precision integer.

- * <i>b</i>: Another arbitrary-precision integer.
+ * <i>b</i>: The second arbitrary-precision integer.

 <b>Returns:</b>

-An arbitrary-precision integer.
+An arbitrary-precision integer in which each bit is set if it's set in one input integer but not the other.

 <b>Exceptions:</b>